maxxiimo/the-front-end-manifesto/foundation-markup.md

 ### Partials

-All of the files in our layouts and shared folders could all be grouped together in one file: *application.html.haml*, but by convention and in keeping with our [manifesto][]:
+All of the files in our layouts and shared folders could all be grouped together in one file: *application.html.haml*, but by convention and in keeping with our [manifesto][Manifesto]:

 > Be consistent, keep code well organized, readable and DRY.